What are the rarest skins in Fortnite?

 - Do you own one or multiple of the rare skins on this list?
 You may want to take a look into how to see how much money you spent on Fortnite.

-Released as a cross-promotion between Samsung and Epic Games, the Galaxy skin is a rare and extraordinarily difficult to obtain Fortnite skin.
+Released as a cross-promotion between Samsung and Epic Games, the Galaxy skin is an extraordinarily rare and difficult-to-obtain Fortnite skin.
 This is because the outfit is restricted to Samsung Galaxy Note 9 and Galaxy Tablet S4 users.

-Released in August of 2018, this skin is no longer available.
+Released in August 2018, this skin is no longer available.
 To obtain it, the player would have had to download Fortnite on the Galaxy Store and play a match on either the Galaxy Note 9 or Galaxy Tablet S4.
-This measure meant that you actually had to own a physical device to get the skin, you couldn't just bum a code off of a friend.
+This measure meant that you actually had to own a physical device to get the skin, you couldn't just grab a code from a friend.

-The extreme cost and limited availability combined with the stunning aesthetics of the Galaxy skin help earn it the title of the rarest skin in Fortnite.
+The extreme cost and limited availability combined with the stunning aesthetics of the Galaxy skin help earn it the title of the rarest amongst the rarest skins in Fortnite.

 From Season 1 exclusives to expensive promotional outfits, the rarest skins in Fortnite get the attention of anyone in a match or lobby.
 They are as iconic as they are rare and any player that has them owns a small piece of Fortnite history.